superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 [/INST]
 ```

-With the query template in place, let’s prompt the LLM for a text answer.
+Now that we have our augmented query template in place, let’s prompt the LLM for a text answer.

 ### Generation - prompting the LLM to generate a text answer to your query